notetakingforeggs/EventsPlatform/README.md

-Events Scheduler 📅🚀
+# Events Scheduler 📅🚀

-A totally not-production-ready app for scheduling events and adding them to Google Calendar.
+### An app for scheduling events and adding them to Google Calendar.
 Backend in Spring (Java), frontend in Flutter (Dart) (Android only... for now).

-Features 🌟
+## Features 🌟

-Backend: Spring Boot (MVC), Hibernate, PostgreSQL, OAuth, Google Calendar API integration.
+**Backend:** Spring Boot (MVC), Hibernate, PostgreSQL, OAuth, Google Calendar API integration.

-Frontend: Flutter with MVVM / Clean Architecture, Go Routing, Provider for state management, deep linking, custom tabs.
+**Frontend:** Flutter with MVVM / Clean Architecture, Go Routing, Provider for state management, deep linking, custom tabs.

-Deep Linking: Uses ludicacid.com, which... may occasionally redirect you to a cat puppet website 🐱🎭 (don't ask).
+**Deep Linking:** Uses ludicacid.com, which... may occasionally redirect you to a cat puppet website 🐱🎭 (don't ask).
 Has .well-known/assetlinks but you might need to update SHA (more on this below).

-How to Run ⚡
+## How to Run ⚡

 Clone this repo 🧑‍💻

 Get the right IDEs (IntelliJ IDEA for backend, Android Studio for frontend).

-Backend setup:
+**Backend setup:**

 Uses Maven 🛠️